Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Which website builder is best for SEO?

-WordPress.org is the SEO champion through plugins like Yoast and RankMath.
-Webflow is the best builder for SEO thanks to clean, semantic code output.
+WordPress.org is the SEO leader through plugins like Yoast and RankMath.
+Among the purpose-built builders, Webflow is the best SEO option because it generates clean, semantic code.

 Which is best for an online store?

-Shopify is the best website builder for e-commerce with the most comprehensive product management, payment processing, and sales channel integrations.
-For full customization, WooCommerce on WordPress provides the most flexibility.
+Shopify.
+It has the most complete product management, payment processing, and sales channel integrations.
+For full customization, WooCommerce on WordPress gives the most flexibility but requires more setup.

 How much does a website cost?

-Builders range from $0 (Wix free with ads) to $299/mo (Shopify Advanced) plus premium apps/themes.
-WordPress costs roughly $10-50/mo including hosting.
-E-commerce adds cost across all platforms.
+Builders run from $0 (Wix free tier, with ads) to $299/mo (Shopify Advanced) before premium apps or themes.
+WordPress typically costs $10–50/mo including hosting.
+E-commerce adds cost across every platform.

 Published by the Apex Business Tech Editorial Team.
 Last updated April 2026.
 Pricing and features are subject to change.
 Some links on this page may be affiliate links, which means we may earn a commission at no extra cost to the reader.